j-ameyi/jameyi-web/content/authors/admin/_index.md

 - Bayesian Analysis
 - Bioinformatics
 - Statistical Genetics
-- AStatistical computing and graphics
+- Statistical computing and graphics

 # Education to show in About widget
 education: